FFPE Samples

 Contact Us / Wish List

-Formalin-fixed, paraffin-embedded (FFPE) samples are common biological materials for disease diagnoses and scientific researches.
-Because FFPE sample tissues may be stored indefinitely at room temperature, and nucleic acids (both DNA and RNA) may be recovered after decades from the original fixation, they have become an important resource for historical studies in medicine.
+Formalin-fixed, paraffin-embedded (FFPE) samples are common biological materials for disease diagnosis and scientific research.
+Because FFPE sample tissues can be stored indefinitely at room temperature, and nucleic acids (both DNA and RNA) can be recovered after decades from the original fixation, they have become an important resource for historical studies in medicine.
 It is, however, challenging to get intact information from such samples, as severe degradation, damage, and molecular or biological modification could occur during sample preparation and store process.

-In recent years, there were many publications about the discovery of gene variations, gene expression profiling changes, and protein biomarkers with FFPE tissues.
+In recent years, there were many publications about the discovery of gene variations, gene expression profiling changes, and protein biomarkers with FFPE tissues, which generally adopt immunohistochemical method, Real-time PCR, and array-based detection methods.
 However, there are quite few usages of next-gen sequencing (NGS) method in deciphering the FFPE nucleotide information.
 In order to unveil the information concealed in FFPE samples, BGI has worked relentlessly in applying NGS to FFPE samples.
 We expect that NGS technologies with FFPE samples will substantially facilitate our understanding of undefined pathological mechanisms and broaden our insights in biomedical research.

 Benefits:

-At BGI, we have successfully conducted many genomics and trancriptomics studies on FFPE samples, including whole genome resequencing, whole exome sequencing, RNA-Seq (Transcriptome), and small RNA sequencing.
-We have generated results with high concordance between FFPE and the corresponding Fresh Frozen (FF) samples.
+At BGI, we have successfully conducted many genomics and trancriptomics studies on FFPE samples, including whole genome resequencing, whole exome & target region sequencing, RNA-Seq (Transcriptome), and small RNA sequencing.
+Moreover, We have generated results with high concordance between FFPE and the corresponding Fresh Frozen (FF) samples.

 Whole Genome Resequencing